ricardojoserf/ricardojoserf.github.io/_posts/2023-11-14-callingcsharp.md

 ```

-First of all, we will delete the "namespace" declaration and leave the class "Program", as we are adding a .NET class and not a namespace.
+First of all, we can delete the "namespace" declaration and leave the class "Program", as we are adding a .NET class and not a namespace.
+You do not need to, but I like to do it this way :)

 Also, we need to make the class Public or it will not be possible to call it from Powershell.